What Does a Criminal Lawyer Do?

-Criminal lawyers, also known as criminal defense lawyers and public defenders, defend individuals, organizations, and entities that have been charged with a crime.
+Criminal lawyers, also known as criminal defense lawyers and public defenders, work to defend individuals, organizations, and entities that have been charged with a crime.
 Criminal lawyers handle a diverse spectrum of criminal cases, ranging from domestic violence crimes, sex crimes, violent crimes and drug crimes to driving under the influence (DUI), theft, embezzlement, and fraud.
-This interview with a criminal defense attorney provides insight into one criminal lawyer's career path and daily practice.

 Criminal lawyers represent defendants facing criminal charges in state, federal and appellate courts.
 Their scope of practice includes bail bond hearings, plea bargains, trial, revocation hearings (parole or probation), appeals and post-conviction remedies.
 As part of the lawyer's job functions, a criminal lawyer will: